Ryan has TD catch, 2 TD passes; Falcons beat Bucs 34-32

+TAMPA, Fla. — Atlanta’s Matt Ryan talked about the margin for error in the NFL being “razor thin.”

+Dirk Koetter spoke of Tampa Bay being closer to winning than its record suggests, but that “close with no cigar” is not good enough in a results-based league.

-TAMPA, Fla. — Matt Ryan’s first career reception went for a touchdown and the Atlanta quarterback also threw for 378 yards and two TDs to help the Falcons conclude a disappointing season with a 34-32 victory over the Tampa Bay Buccaneers on Sunday.
+“If we make a few plays in some games throughout the course of the year it could have been a very different football team,” Ryan said Sunday after his first career reception went for a touchdown and the Falcons quarterback also threw for 373 yards and two TDs to conclude the season with a 34-32 victory over the Buccaneers.

+“It’s disappointing, but it also leads me to be optimistic for us moving forward that we have the right people and the guys that are capable of contending late into the year,” Ryan added, alluding to the team stringing together three consecutive wins down the stretch to finish 7-9.

+Koetter fell to 19-29 in three seasons at Tampa Bay’s coach.
+The Bucs (5-11) led the NFL in passing yardage and have the most prolific offense in franchise history, but that didn’t save his job.

 Matt Bryant’s second field goal, a 37-yarder as time expired, provided the winning points after Jameis Winston rallied the Bucs (5-11) from a 31-20 deficit to a one-point lead with just over five minutes to go.